CBorowski-dev/docs-operaton-org/content/introduction/downloading-camunda.md

 {{< note title="Server/Container" class="info" >}}
   If you download the full distribution for an open-source application server/container, the container itself is included.
-For example, if you download the Tomcat distribution, Tomcat itself is included and the Camunda binaries (process engine and web apps) are pre-installed in the container.
+For example, if you download the Tomcat distribution, Tomcat itself is included and the Operaton binaries (process engine and web apps) are pre-installed in the container.
 This is not true for the the Oracle WebLogic and IBM WebSphere downloads; these downloads do not include the application servers themselves.
 {{< /note >}}